My name is Frank Boukamp. I am a Senior Lecturer for Construction Management at the RMIT University.

 I hold a Diplom (Bauhaus Universität Weimar, Germany 2001) in "Bauinformatik" (civil engineering with an emphasis on computer sciences) and a Ph.D.
 (Carnegie Mellon University, Pittsburgh, PA, USA 2006) in civil engineering with an emphasis on information technology.

-In 2005, I joined the faculty of the Department of Civil and Environmental Engineering at the University of Illinois at Urbana-Champaign as an Assistant Professor.
+After completing my Ph.D., I joined the faculty of the Department of Civil and Environmental Engineering at the University of Illinois at Urbana-Champaign as an Assistant Professor.
 In 2009, I then joined the academic staff of the School of Property, Construction and Project Management at RMIT University.